franciscojdg/TempoAndGenreExtractor/README.md

 Sources used for this work can be found [here](https://github.com/franciscojdg/TempoAndGenreExtractor/blob/master/Master%20Thesis/Master.bib)

-Special Thanks to H. Guimares whose [code](https://github.com/Hguimaraes/gtzan.keras) I used as a starting point for all this.
+Special Thanks to H. Guimares whose [code](https://github.com/Hguimaraes/gtzan.keras) helped me to get a head start.